-If you're bringing a work vessel into New Zealand, you need to meet certain rules around biofouling.
+If you're bringing a work vessel into New Zealand, you need to meet the requirements of the Craft Risk Management Standard (CRMS) for Biofouling.
 Find out the requirements and how to meet them.

 What are work vessels?